 - Xenosaga: The Animation kept Lieutenant Virgil alive through most of the series, while he had died in the first segment of the game.
 Oddly, the manner of his death was unchanged, just the timing of it.

-- The Death Busters group of villains from the third arc of Sailor Moon is quite different in the anime than they are in the manga.
+- The Death Busters group of villains from the third arc is quite different in the anime than they are in the manga.
 Especially Professor Tomoe, who was originally a straightforward Mad Scientist.
 In the television series, he was filled out and became a quirky and nuanced looney with a sympathetic reason for his actions.
 However, the later arc of both versions requires Hotaru's presence with the Outers.
 Since he wasn't killed off as in the original version, Sailor Pluto simply "borrows" Hotaru from him in a flashback, and he disappears from the face of the Earth.